hsteinshiromoto/markdown_transclusion.nvim/README.md

 When you open `MainNote.md` in Neovim, the plugin will:
 - Highlight the transclusion markers
-- Add virtual text showing the source files
+- Add virtual text showing the source files and sections
 - Allow you to preview or expand the content on demand

 ## Screenshots